 Lincoln Todd and I were hulling black walnuts for a wedding cake when someone began banging on the front door and ringing the doorbell.
 My heart jumped into my throat.
 I told Linc to take Baby to my bedroom and lock the steel door.
 He was not to come out until his grandmother, Eunice, told him it was okay.

 Linc, thrilled at the prospect of danger, did what he was told with relish.

 Baby, thrilled at the prospect of being with Linc, did what the boy commanded and followed happily, especially when Linc promised a treat.

 Turning my attention to the front door, I watched Eunice hurry to the security monitors.
-In addition to the monitors, I had installed several panic buttons in the house and was sitting next to one, ready to press it, when Eunice exclaimed, “Why it’s Ginny Wheelwright!
+In addition to the monitors, I had had several panic buttons installed in the house and was sitting next to one, ready to press it, when Eunice exclaimed, “Why it’s Ginny Wheelwright!
 She looks fit to be tied.
 You want me to tell her you’re home?”

 “She must have news about her boy,” I replied.
 “Let her in, by all means.”